Don’t Respect Your Boss? Try These 3 Tactics*

 2. Oil the wheels

-This is the crux of my advice: sometimes it’s in your best interests to work with, not against, your boss – oiling the wheels of your relationship.
+It’s in your best interests to work with, not against, your boss – oiling the wheels of your relationship.

 For instance, even though I’m someone who likes to paddle their own canoe (hence why I found it galling to have to run things by my boss) I started telling them what I was up to.
-More than that though, I would sometimes ask their advice.
+More than that, I would sometimes ask their advice.
 It wasn’t that I didn’t know what to do (after that many years’ experience it’d be shabby if I didn’t).
 However, I knew it made them feel valued for me to do so.

 I also made sure what I was communicating with both my spoken and body language was more convivial (I’d sit at their desk when we talked).
 On occasions, having made myself look for the positives rather than the negatives, I’d even compliment them.